sanger-pathogens/long-read-ampliseq/README.md

 ### -profile standard

 This is the default profile and is intended to allow the pipeline to run (with internet access) on the Sanger HPC (farm).
-It ensures the pipeline can run with the LSF job scheduler and uses singularity images for dependencies management.
+It ensures the pipeline can run with the LSF job scheduler and uses singularity images for dependencies management, as well as the latest versions of the pipeline base configuration (from [PaM Info common config file](https://github.com/sanger-pathogens/nextflow-commons/blob/master/configs/nextflow.config)) and Dorado models.

 ### -profile laptop